rohit-purandare/ShelfBridge/wiki/admin/Cache-Management.md

 # 💾 Cache Management

-ShelfBridge uses an intelligent SQLite-based cache system to optimize performance and reduce API calls.
-This guide explains how the cache works, how to manage it, and how to optimize it for your needs.
+ShelfBridge uses a simple SQLite-based cache system to optimize performance and reduce API calls.
+This guide explains how the cache works and how to manage it.

 ## 🎯 What is the Cache?